Learn How to Relax Without Alcohol:...

 3. Progressive Muscle Relaxation

-You can use progressive muscle relaxation (PMR) for physical and emotional symptoms.5 This technique can treat many health issues, including anxiety, bipolar disorder, insomnia, headaches, and muscle pain.
-You can learn PMR from a trained healthcare provider, or try it on your own.
+You can use progressive muscle relaxation (PMR), a technique where you tense and relax muscle groups on purpose, for physical and emotional symptoms.7 This technique may help with several health concerns, including anxiety, bipolar disorder, insomnia, headaches, and muscle pain.7 You can learn PMR from a trained healthcare provider, or try it on your own.

-You’ll start by sitting or lying in a comfortable position.
-Then you’ll tense a single muscle or muscle group, bringing your attention to that area.
-It’s important to keep breathing, and not tense your muscles so much you injure yourself.
-Sometimes just a little tension is enough.
-Next, you’ll slowly release the tension and notice how it makes you feel, both physically and emotionally.
+You'll start by sitting or lying in a comfortable position.
+Then you'll tense a single muscle or muscle group, bringing your attention to that area.
+It's important to keep breathing, and to use gentle tension so you stay safe.
+Next, you'll slowly release the tension and notice how it makes you feel, both physically and emotionally.
 You can repeat this process with muscles anywhere in your body.
-PMR sessions normally last 10-15 minutes.
+PMR sessions normally last 10–15 minutes.7

 4. Physical Activities

-If you’re wondering how to take the edge off without alcohol, physical activities are a great place to start.
-Any type of aerobic exercise reduces alcohol cravings.6 Just moving your body and increasing heart rate can make a big difference right away.
+If you're wondering how to take the edge off without alcohol, physical activity can be a great place to start.
+Research suggests that aerobic exercise may reduce alcohol cravings.8 When you move your body and raise your heart rate, you may notice a shift in how you feel.

-Exercise isn’t accessible to everyone, but there are countless ways to engage your body.
-If you’re still recovering from the physical impact of addiction, you might need to move slowly at first.
-Talk to your doctor about which types of physical activity would be safe at each point in your healing process.
+Exercise isn't accessible to everyone, but you can still find ways to engage your body.
+If you're recovering from the physical impact of addiction, starting slowly may help.
+Talking with your doctor about which activities fit your needs can help you stay safe as your body heals.

 5. Yoga and Its Calming Effects on the Mind and Body

-A growing body of research shows that yoga can help you commit to addiction recovery.9 This practice combines elements of exercise, mindful meditation, and spirituality.
-Many rehab centers offer yoga, and you can easily find classes in most areas or online.
+A growing body of research suggests that yoga may support recovery from substance use concerns.12 This practice combines elements of exercise, mindful meditation, and spirituality.
+Many rehab centers offer yoga, and you can often find classes in your area or online.

-Yoga promotes relaxation10 and improves your overall physical health.
-Experts believe that “yoga and meditation practices exert positive influence on addictive behaviors.”
+Yoga can promote relaxation and support your physical health.
+One review notes that "yoga and meditation practices exert positive influence on addictive behaviors."13

 6: Fidget Spinners

-Keep a few fidget toys in your purse or pocket, and bring them to work to have on-hand at a moment’s notice.
-Some fidget toys provide sensory stimulation through pressure or texture, like bumpy rings or a thick dough you can knead to help yourself unwind and relax.
+Keeping a few fidget toys in your purse or pocket can make them easier to reach for when you feel stressed.
+Some fidget toys offer sensory input through pressure or texture, like bumpy rings or thick dough you can knead, which may help you unwind.

 7: Balance Boards

-Using something like an Indo Board requires your focus and attention, which can serve as an excellent way to destress by giving your brain and body a fun distraction.
-Balance boards command coordination and control, similar to surfing or riding a skateboard.
+Using a balance board, like an Indo Board, requires focus and attention.
+That can help you feel less stressed by giving your brain and body a fun distraction.
+Balance boards also build coordination and control, similar to surfing or skateboarding.

-Incorporating balance boards into your daily routine, or taking it out each time you feel the urge to drink, can become an enjoyable part of your recovery journey.
+Adding a balance board to your routine, or using it when you notice an urge to drink, can become an enjoyable part of your recovery.

 Reduce Stress with Nature